 ► Charging EVs without wires

-► EV charging will become 'splash-and-dash' behaviour
+► Heralds 'splash-and-dash' behaviour

-EV range, and more specifically battery size, has developed into an arms race for car makers, with new electric cars coming in thick and fast with updated powertrains.
+Electric vehicle (EV) range, and more specifically battery size, has developed into an arms race for car makers, with new electric cars coming in thick and fast with updated powertrains.
 Fast-charging is very much on the horizon – just look at the Porsche Taycan, for example – but right now, the longer your range, the better.
 But the real solution to range anxiety could have nothing to do with range at all; it could be solved by wireless charging.

 Further electric car reading

 It's not fast by any means, but that's not the point.
-Rather than topping up quickly and less frequently, Qualcomm has bed EV charging behaviour will become a constant splash-and-dash process, with wireless charging being the ideal way to do it.
+Rather than topping up quickly and less frequently, Qualcomm has bet EV charging behaviour will become a constant splash-and-dash process, with wireless charging being the ideal way to do it.

 From garage floors that’ll charge your EV without you lifting a finger, to motorways that can power your car and propel it at the same time, wireless charging opens up a whole new approach to power management.
 And it might actually work.